KrisztaT/bookswap/README.md

 ### Borrowing Page

-As per the client's request, when users log in or join, they are directed to the borrowing page as based on client data it is likely that more users are borrowers than lenders.
+As per the client's request, when users log in or join, they are directed to the borrowing page as based on client's data it is highly likely that more users are borrowers than lenders.
 The display of the hamburger menu in the navigation bar is triggered after the login-join process, ensuring ease of navigation for users.
 Within the advanced scope of the application, the top section of the page features a concise display of the borrowed books list.
 Given the standardised borrowing period of 3 weeks, typically no more than 2-3 books are showcased here at the same time.
 This efficient presentation ensures that the borrowed books list does not occupy excessive space, hence the placement.
 For the borrowing page, a card-based display is used, providing a user-friendly interface.
 Depending on the status of the borrowing process (pending, accepted, or overdue), the card dynamically presents different borrowing information to the borrower.
 This tailored approach enhances the clarity and relevance of the displayed information and keep everything in the same page as was requested.
 Below the borrowing section, a book search form is positioned, allowing users to search for and list available books.
 This search functionality enables users to quickly locate desired books from the collection.
 Moreover, within the advanced scope of the application, borrowers also have the capability to send borrow requests directly to the lenders.